iksemdem/CervezaCristal/README.md

 It is my third plugin, its not useful at all, but it may be fun.

+The Default ID of it is 99.

+It does not spawn naturally.

 You need to manually add the sound file to EXILED/Configs/CervezaCristal

 File: https://files.fm/u/kg3587k8v3